It feels odd to talk about business opportunities in Africa in 2019.

 On top of that, thousands of jobs and small businesses will be created and supported by adding value to raw commodities like cocoa and coffee beans.

-But cocoa and coffee are only the beginning of a much bigger wave of business opportunities in Africa for value-added food exports.
+But cocoa and coffee are only the beginning of a much bigger wave of emerging business opportunities in Africa for value-added food exports.

 With entrepreneurs like Momarr Mass Taal in the Gambia building lucrative businesses from the export of locally-processed dried mangoes and groundnuts, this year will likely see more entrepreneurs join the fray to develop unique African product brands for export.